richipal09/devrel-labs/mask_detection_labeling/roboflow/roboflow.md

 ![Choosing the right sampling rate](./images/roboflow_frames.png)

 The last thing to do now is to **annotate** these images.
-We will annotate using bounding boxes (see below explanation why this is a good annotation method for our problem).
+We will annotate using bounding boxes (see an explanation below of why this is a good annotation method for our problem).

 We go to the Annotate section in the toolbar: